Jossiah-Oscar/Jossiah-Oscar/README.md

 - 👋 Hi, I’m @Jossiah-Oscar
-- 👀 I’m interested in Mobile Development
+- 👀 I’m interested in Mobile Development and DevOps
 - 🌱 I’m currently working with Flutter
 - 💞️ I’m looking to collaborate on Mobile apps
 - 📫 How to reach me Jossiahoscar@gmail.com